lc-cs-172/fall-2025/syllabus.md

-In general, all the files you submit for assignments are text files, simple ASCII text files -- not Word documents, not Visual Studio code project files, just simple ASCII text files, usually with file names ending in `.py` or `.txt`.
+In general, all the files you submit for assignments are text files, simple ASCII text files -- not Word documents, not Visual Studio code project files, just simple ASCII text files.
+They must be in TEXT (not BINARY) format, and have the suffix `.txt`.
+Python programs will have names like visit_every_element.py.txt and the program's output will go into files with names like visit_every_element.out.txt.
-To enable effective grading and feedback in Google Classroom, please submit them as Google Docs.
+[We hope this works; Google Classroom has quirks we're still working out.]

 Note that in Google Classroom, once an assignment is graded and returned, it can't be resubmitted.
 And in fact, once you submit the assignment, you can't